marlowe-contrib/marlowe-oracle-service/README.md

 A complete design document can be found [here](./docs/design.md).

+## Useful documentation

+In this repository you can find a document explaining the [supported Oracles and its correct usage](./docs/known-feeds.md), and useful guides like [how to implement a validator for a new oracle or feed](./docs/guide-to-implement-a-new-validator.md) and [how to add a new oracle or feed to the off-chain](./docs/guide-to-implement-off-chain-for-a-new-oracle.md).

 ## Run the service

 We provide 3 ways to run the Marlowe Oracle Service: